GluuFederation/docs-ce-prod/3.0.1/source/installation-guide/install.md

     Make sure your VM or server meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.

 !!!
 Warning
     You must use a fully qualified domain name (FQDN) to install the Gluu Server.
 You **can not** use localhost to install the Gluu Server.
+If you want to run Gluu locally, you can make up a hostname.
+Just make sure it is in the host file of your VM and the host file of the local windows machine.

 ## Install Gluu Server Package

 Installation of the Gluu server will be done under `/root`.
 The Gluu Server will create its file system under `/root/` and will be installed under `/opt`.
 File size and [minimum requirements](../installation-guide/index.md) remain the same as the host.